YingjieQiao/SentimentAnalysis/Report.md

 ## Introduction

-In the repository, we present a pure python based implementation of the hidden markov model (HMM) and second-order hidden markov model for the task of simple sentiment analysis.
+In this project, we present a pure python based implementation of the hidden markov model (HMM) and the second-order hidden markov model for the task of simple sentiment analysis.

 Dependencies:

 -   **Python 3.6+ Only** (no external libraries required)

+Please refer to the [README.md](README.md) for instructions on how to run the project.
+All outputs are saved in the `outputs` folder.
+Implementation details and results are reported below.

 ## Part 1